Darkelf2024/Darkelf-Browser/README.md

 ---

-## Contributions

-Contributions and suggestions are always welcome!
-Feel free to open an issue or submit a pull request to help improve the project.

 ## Contributors
 - **Dr. Kevin Moore** (Darkelf2024) – Creator, lead developer, initial design, implementation, and ongoing maintenance.
 - **Kevin Nguyen** ([KevinVinhN](https://github.com/KevinVinhN)) – Assisted in testing boot-up, analyzing errors, and identifying possible fixes.